nlxai/sdk/packages/website/src/content/03-06-touchpoint-DateInput.md

 The Date Input Component expect a function passed via `onSubmit` that be called when the user finalizes their date selection.

-In order to send the data back to NLX, you need to leverage the `useTouchpointContext` function to access the [ConversationHandler](/headless-api-reference#interface-conversationhandler) method [sendSlots](/headless-api-reference#sendslots) to properly relay the user's choice back to NLX to continue the conversation.
+The [ConversationHandler](/headless-api-reference#interface-conversationhandler) method [sendSlots](/headless-api-reference#sendslots) is available through the `handler.sendSlots` to send the user's choice back to NLX.

 The `sendSlots` method expects the Slot to previously be defined within NLX.
 For example, when the User Choice node is resolving a slot named "TouchpointDateInputResult" with the DatePicker, the SlotResponse should be `{"TouchpointDateInputResult": date}`.